ClaireRoberts1403/LetsGoHiking/README.md

                       - The form function to add a quantity works and also doesn't allow the user to add 0 quantity to the cart.
 The add to cart succesfully adds the quantity to the cart.
                       - After adding to cart the user recieves a success message, informing the user that the specific item has been added to cart.
 If the user adds another of the same product the cart will updated and the success message informs the user of the new quantity in the cart.
 * The full challenge page - The user can not access the full challenge page by typing it into the server without signing in to the site.
+* Responsive? - The challenge page needs screen scrolling on mobile to see the entire card.
+A future element would be a different way to display the challenge information on mobile.
+Again on tablet size the challenge card requires a little scrolling.
+The challenges page fits well on a laptop size.

 ### The Shop App